EYOSIYAS7/Notepad/README.md

-# Notpad
+# Notepad
-Notpad application by javafx
+Notepad application by javafx